 Three of the banks are systemically relevant for the Liechtenstein financial market: LGT Bank AG, Liechtensteinische Landesbank AG and VP Bank AG.

 The regulatory regime applicable to banks

 Although Liechtenstein is a small country with roughly only 38,000 inhabitants, it has a workforce of approximately 37,000.
 The majority come from Liechtenstein's neighbouring countries, Switzerland and Austria.
 Hence, Liechtenstein is dependent on its close neighbours.
-Every day, 20,000 employees commute from Austria and Switzerland, as well as a few from Germany.
-Liechtenstein enjoys the best of both worlds in this context: on one hand, there is a long-standing and traditional partnership with Switzerland, which is not a member of the EEA or the European Union; on the other, there is a strong relationship with the EU through Liechtenstein's membership of the EEA since 1995.
+Every day, 20,000 employees commute from Austria and Switzerland, as well as a few from Germany.5 Liechtenstein enjoys the best of both worlds in this context: on one hand, there is a long-standing and traditional partnership with Switzerland, which is not a member of the EEA or the European Union; on the other hand, there is the strong relationship with the EU through Liechtenstein's membership of the EEA since 1995.
 Below is a brief summary of these aspects.

-Because Switzerland did not join the EEA, this led to a situation where several transitional periods and solutions had to be implemented.
+Because Switzerland did not join the EEA, this led to a situation in which several transitional periods and solutions had to be implemented.
 With the signing into force of the Vaduz Convention, most of these problems were solved.
 Switzerland still does not have the same access to the European market – especially in the field of services – as Liechtenstein and other EEA members.
-However, the Vaduz Convention helps.
+However, the Vaduz Convention8 helps.

 iii Main banking acts and laws

-The main acts and laws governing the activities of banks are:
+The main acts and laws governing the activities of banks9 are: